-- Sit for the paramedic National Registry of Emergency Medical Technicians (NREMT) exam and become accredited as a paramedic, enabling the paramedic to be eligible for licensure in the State. - Perform competently the roles and responsibilities outlined in the paramedic scope of practice (Title 22, §100145 (2004). - Obtain employment as an entry-level paramedic with an EMS agency in the Napa or surrounding communities.
+- Sit for the paramedic National Registry of Emergency Medical Technicians (NREMT) exam and become accredited as a paramedic, enabling the paramedic to be eligible for licensure in the State. - 2.
+Perform competently the roles and responsibilities outlined in the paramedic scope of practice (Title 22, §100145 (2004). - 3.
+Obtain employment as an entry-level paramedic with an EMS agency in the Napa or surrounding communities.

+Degree Requirem Code ents Title Units

+Prerequisite Cou rses

-Degree Requirements Code Title Units Prerequisite Courses 2000 hours of EMT work experience EMT-95 Emergency Medical Technician (Basic) 7 HEOC-100 Basic Anatomy & Physiology 3-10 or BIOL-218 Human Anatomy & BIOL-219 and Human Physiology
+2000 hours of EM 1T work experience

+EMS-95 Emergency Medical Technician (Basic) 7

+HEOC-100 Basic Anatomy & Physiology 3-10

+or BIOL-218 Human Anatomy

+& BIOL-219 and Human Physiology

+Total Units 10-17

+Code Title 10-17 Units

+Units

+Code

+Code Required Courses 3 Units